awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-requirements-limits.md

 ## HTTP Status Codes<a name="lambda-requirements-http-status-codes"></a>

-CloudFront doesn't execute Lambda functions for origin response and viewer response events if the origin returns HTTP status code 400 or higher\.
+CloudFront doesn't execute Lambda functions for viewer response events if the origin returns HTTP status code 400 or higher\.

 ## Lambda Function Configuration and Execution Environment<a name="lambda-requirements-lambda-function-configuration"></a>